Laboratorija Zvuka: Late 1970s and 1980s: Band formation, rise to prominence and mainstream popularity

 In 1977, Vranešević brothers formed the band Laboratorija Zvuka.
-They chose the name Labratorija Zvuka as they often experimented with sound in their studio.
+They chose the name Laboratorija Zvuka as they often experimented with sound in their studio.
 The band featured musicians with whom the brothers had previously worked in studio: Aleksandar Pejak (guitar), Stevan Lukić (guitar), Laslo Pihler (drums), Vera Lajko (vocals, keyboards), Dina Kurbatfinsky Vranešević (Mladen Vranešević's wife, vocals), Aleksandar "Caki" Kravić (bass guitar), and Olah Vince (violin).
 During the following years, Vince would simultaneously perform with Romani music band Zemlja, Točak i Nebo (Earth, Wheel and Sky).

-With the song "Dok vam je još vreme" ("While You Still Can") Laboratorija Zvuka appeared on the 1978 Opatija Festival.
+With the song "Dok vam je još vreme" ("While You Still Can") Laboratorija Zvuka appeared at the 1978 Opatija Festival.
 After Opatija Festival, they performed on the 1978 Subotica Youth Festival.
-After the success of the 7-inch single with the songs "Dok vam je još vreme" and "Sve je to bilo u proleće" ("It All Happened in the Spring"), the band released two more 7-inch singles and started recording their debut album.
+After the success of their debut 7-inch single, featuring the songs "Dok vam je još vreme" and "Sve je to bilo u proleće" ("It All Happened in the Spring"), the band released two more 7-inch singles, recorded the songs "Mirišem" ("I Smell") for Goran Marković's 1979 film National Class Category Up to 785 ccm, and started working on their debut album.
 The album, entitled Telo (The Body), was released through Jugoton in 1980.
-The album featured new bass guitarist, Đorđe Urban, new drummer, Ivan Kašik, and new female vocalist, Renata Viegy.
+It featured new bass guitarist, Đorđe Urban, new drummer, Ivan Kašik, and new female vocalist, Renata Viegy.
 Telo was a concept album, with the A-side entitled Vrline (Virtues), featuring the songs which celebrated asceticism and healthy lifestyle, while the B-side, entitled Poroci (Vices), featured songs about bodily pleasures.
 The album opens with an acted transmission from the bodybuilding competition in Bački Jarak, and is followed by new wave-oriented (but also featuring elements of other genres) songs "Suvarak" ("Spall"), "Lepo telo" ("Pretty Body", featuring a quotation from Oliver Dragojević's song "Oprosti mi, pape"), "Alkohol, žene i..." ("Alcohol, Women and...", featuring a quotation from the Rolling Stones' "(I Can't Get No) Satisfaction"), "Bajna mašina" ("Fabulous Machine").
 The album cover was designed by Predrag Vranešević.
 Telo was sold in 60,000 copies in Yugoslavia, becoming a silver record.